 Houston Ballet Guild was blessed at its inception with a group of dedicated volunteers and supporters.
 Guided by the spirit of Winnie Wallace, many of the original members remained active for years and inspired the growth of our membership.

-The Guild hosts the phenomenal Nutcracker Market each year – which since its inception in 1981 has netted more than $61 million for Houston Ballet Foundation.
-The group has raised more than $50,000 to support the stunning new production of The Nutcracker by artistic director Stanton Welch AM and has donated generously toward Houston Ballet Foundation’s Endowed Artistic Positions Fund.
+The Guild hosts the phenomenal Nutcracker Market each year – which since its inception in 1981 has contributed more than $68.5 million for Houston Ballet Foundation.
+In 2016, the group raised more than $50,000 to support the stunning new production of The Nutcracker by artistic director Stanton Welch AM and has donated generously toward Houston Ballet Foundation’s Endowed Artistic Positions Fund.
 The Guild has also contributed more than $50,000 to the Capital Campaign and is recognized on the Donor Wall in the lobby of the Houston Ballet Center for Dance.
-And for decades, the Guild has contributed $10,000 annually towards production costs for Houston Ballet News.
+And, for decades, the Guild has contributed $10,000 annually towards production costs for Houston Ballet News.